“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “You mean the tests you were panicking about all last week?”

-Roxy nodded, “Yep those are the ones.”
+Roxanne nodded.
+“Yep those are the ones.”

 “And you said you were going to fail them.”
 Samantha voiced in humorously as she rolled her eyes.
-She then giggled and embraced my cousin, “Congrats, Roxy!”
+She then giggled and embraced my cousin.
+“Congrats, Roxy!”

-Now Roxy is a tomboy with a punkish attitude who loves to play sports, any type of sport that’s competitive.
+Now Roxanne is a tomboy with a punkish attitude who loves to play sports, any type of sport that’s competitive.
 She’s also the type of girl who always speaks her mind no matter what.
-Roxy’s style of clothing usually consists of whatever she thinks looks cool, colorful and crazy while also being tasteful about it.
+Roxanne’s style of clothing usually consists of whatever she thinks looks cool, colorful and crazy while also being tasteful about it.
 She also likes to wear those rubber band bracelets, along with her class ring.

 “Well, not too bad I must say.”
-Roxy carefully tucked her tests on top of her schoolbooks.
+Roxanne carefully tucked her tests on top of her schoolbooks.
 “Even though I was worried, considering,” She motioned her hand towards us, “we all know how brutal Mr. McLain and Ms. Collins are when it comes to grading tests.”

 “So I’ve heard.”